joehalliwell/useful-ai/_sources/intro.md

 You hopefully.

-But more generally, anyone interested in building or helping to build AI systems that do useful work.
-That includes, but is not limited to: business sponsors, subject matter experts, product designers, UI/UX people, software engineers, and, of course, AI practitioners.
+The guide is written from the perspective of an AI practitioner, but it's intended to be useful for anyone interested in building or helping to build AI systems that do useful work.
+Including:

+- Business sponsors
+- Subject matter experts (SME)
+- Product designers
+- Software engineers

 ## The Real AI Fallacy